JiaweiChenGo/Aurora/README.md

-# AURORA:
+# AURORA: AI Unification and Reconstruction of Omics Reassembly Atlas

 ![Workflow](./framework.png)

 ## Package: `AURORA`

-We created the python package called `PRISM` that uses `scanpy` ans `torch` to integrate and generate individual multi-modality data from any modality data.
+We created the python package called `AURORA` that uses `scanpy` ans `torch` to integrate and generate individual multi-modality data from any modality data.

 ### Requirements